 - 3.7 How to delete your snoring audio recordings

 - How to use sleep tracking on your Samsung Galaxy Watch

 - New Samsung Galaxy Watch 5 or 5 Pro?
 Here are 20+ tricks and tips to make you a power user

 - How to set up and use Fitbit snoring detection features

-Getting snore detection to work on your Galaxy Watch (Wear OS 3 models only)
+Getting snore detection to work on your Galaxy Watch

 So, keep your phone next to you, preferably connected to its charger, to get snoring detection to work.

 The Galaxy Watch 5 can detect snoring sounds using the watch’s microphone, so you don’t need your smartphone next to you while sleeping.

 All watch models offer the option to record your snoring as audio clips and automatically delete that audio after 7, 31, or 100 days.

 Snore detection works when you use Bedtime mode, Goodnight mode, or another Do Not Disturb setting.